burt202/table-tennis-scoring/readme.md

 - `git push`
 - goto `http://[your_github_username_here].github.io/table-tennis-scoring/
 - as and when results come in, commit them (in required format, see below) and push
-- your github pages should reflect the results
+- your github pages site should reflect the results

 ### Adding A League